wultra/powerauth-mobile-sdk/docs/Migration-from-1.7-to-1.8.md

 #### Synchronized time

-The requirement for the time synchronized with the server has the following impact to your code:
+The requirement for the time synchronized with the server has the following impact on your code:

 - If you use custom **End-To-End Encryption** in your application, then it's recommended to make sure the time is synchronized with the server:
   ```swift